MicrosoftDocs/Virtualization-Documentation/virtualization/community/contribute_to_docs.md

 6. Review your changes

   **What we're looking for in a pull request**
-  * The change is correct -- it acctuately represents the technology
+  * The change is correct -- it accurately represents the technology
   * Spelling/grammar are correct
   * Logical location in the documentation